Products

 Scheduled balancing

-- New equipment - after run-in period
+- New equipment – after initial run-in period

 - After major repairs – mandatory